 - Proof (certificate of insurance) of business auto liability insurance, minimum amount, $1,000,000 combined single limit per accident;

 - Proof (certificate of insurance) of worker's compensation and employer's liability insurance (if applicable) minimum amounts; Delaware coverage, $100,000 for each accident, $100,000 for each employee for disease, $500,000 policy limit for disease; and

 - A valid copy of the waste hauler's State of Delaware business license.

-- Only the South Coastal Regional Wastewater Facility will accept septage from the licensed waste haulers.
+- Only the South Coastal and Inland Bays Regional Wastewater Facilities will accept septage from the licensed waste haulers.

 - All wastewater is tested for toxicity prior to discharge.